HristinaStoyanova68/Crepe-Paper-Flower-Shop/README.md

     "success": true,
 }
 ```

-## Project Structure

-The project follows a structured organization to enhance maintainability and ease of navigation.
-Here's a brief overview of the main directories and their purposes:

-- **/client:**
- Contains the frontend application built with React.

-- **/public:**
- Static assets and HTML template.

-- **/src:**
- React components, styles, and application logic.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.